sen-team8/user-manual/Sidebar/profile.md

 ---

-This helps user in changing their name visible to other users of the Dashboard.
+This helps user in changing their information visible to other users of the Dashboard.